MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 It’s common for an app to support multiple scenarios in Microsoft Teams, but you might have designed it with a specific scope and capability in mind.
 Teams UI helps users to identify the default scope to install your app.

-When a user installs an app from Microsoft Teams Store, the user has the option to open the app in either personal or shared scope:
+When a user installs an app from Microsoft Teams Store or uploads a custom app, the user has the option to open the app in either personal or shared scope:

 * Personal scope: If the app supports personal scope, the **Open** option in the scope selection dialog allows to open the app in personal scope.